Claire Walker

 2023 Principal Supervisor Painted Ladies: The Representation of Female Rule in the Imagery of Mary Tudor and Mary Stuart Master of Philosophy Master Full Time Miss Lucy Jasmine King

-2022 Principal Supervisor Love in Gethsemane: The Consolatory Legacy of Thomas More in the Writings of English Exiles and Martyrs Doctor of Philosophy Doctorate Full Time Mr Mitchell Robert Thompson
+2022 Principal Supervisor Separations, Grief, and Consolation in the Later Works of Thomas More Doctor of Philosophy Doctorate Full Time Mr Mitchell Robert Thompson

 2022 Principal Supervisor Marginal Martyrs: Faith, Doubt, and John Foxe, c.
 1553-1558 Doctor of Philosophy Doctorate Full Time Miss Grace May Howe